 To create a Video Input Display widget choose "Widgets > Displays > Video Input Display".
 The mouse cursor changes to a crosshairs icon, indicating the create mode.
-With a left-click anywhere on the empty main background window you add the selected widget to the current page.
-Left-click again if you like to add one more.
+Each left-click adds the selected widget to the current page.
 To quit the create mode, you can switch to the run mode with [F8], where you can use all widgets.
 Most widgets however need to be set up first.

 To edit the Video Input Display properties simply right-click it and choose the first menu entry "VideoInputDisplay Properties".
 Alternatively, you can press [Alt + P] whilst the mouse is hovering above it or switch to the edit / move mode with [F9] and double-click on it.
 The Video Input Display Property dialog opens up.

 A unique name can be entered to identify the widget via the Object and Member Notation.
 The default name is based on the widget type and ID.